dijitlalchemist/MECT/README.md

 # MECT
-MANEATER CLOUD TECHNOLOGY v1.0 by Gary Wetter Thursday, May 1st, 2014
+MANEATER CLOUD TECHNOLOGY v1.0 by Gary Wetter, on Thursday, May 1st, 2014

 The most exciting point in history since "Mary Mary v1.0" and beyond(!)